agronholm/apscheduler/docs/userguide.rst

 These are the basic components and concepts of APScheduler which will be referenced later in this guide.

+.. _callable:

+A *callable* is any object that returns ``True`` from :func:`callable`.
+These are:

+* A free function (``def something(...): ...``)
+* An instance method (``class Foo: ... def something(self, ...): ...``)
+* A class method (``class Foo: ... @classmethod ... def something(cls, ...): ...``)
+* A static method (``class Foo: ... @staticmethod ... def something(...): ...``)
+* A lambda (``lambda a, b: a + b``)
+* An instance of a class that contains a method named ``__call__``)

+.. _task:

-A *task* encapsulates a Python function and a number of configuration parameters.
-They are often implicitly defined as a side effect of the user creating a new schedule against a function, but can also be explicitly defined beforehand (**TODO**: implement this!).
+A *task* encapsulates a callable_ and a number of configuration parameters.
+They are often implicitly defined as a side effect of the user creating a new schedule against a callable_, but can also be :ref:`explicitly defined beforehand <configuring-tasks>`.

+.. _trigger:

-A *trigger* contains the logic and state used to calculate when a scheduled task should be run.
+A trigger_ contains the logic and state used to calculate when a scheduled task_ should be run.

+.. _schedule:

-A *schedule* combines a task with a trigger, plus a number of configuration parameters.
+A *schedule* combines a task_ with a trigger_, plus a number of configuration parameters.

+.. _job:

-A *job* is request for a task to be run.
-It can be created automatically from a schedule when a scheduler processes it, or it can be directly created by the user if they directly request a task to be run.
+A *job* is request for a task_ to be run.
+It can be created automatically from a schedule when a scheduler processes it, or it can be directly created by the user if they directly request a task_ to be run.

+.. _data store:

-A *data store* is used to store *schedules* and *jobs*, and to keep track of tasks.
+A *data store* is used to store `schedules <schedule>`_ and `jobs <job>`_, and to keep track of `tasks <task>`_.

+.. _job executor:

-A *job executor* runs the job, by calling the function associated with the job's task.
+A *job executor* runs the job_, by calling the function associated with the job's task.
-An executor could directly call the function, or do it in another thread, subprocess or even some external service.
+An executor could directly call the callable_, or do it in another thread, subprocess or even some external service.

+.. _event broker:

 An *event broker* delivers published events to all interested parties.
-It facilitates the cooperation between schedulers and workers by notifying them of new or updated schedules or jobs.
+It facilitates the cooperation between schedulers by notifying them of new or updated `schedules <schedule>`_ and `jobs <job>`_.

+.. _scheduler:

+A *scheduler* is the main interface of this library.
+It houses both a `data store`_ and an `event broker`_, plus one or more `job executors <job executor>`_.
+It contains methods users can use to work with tasks, schedules and jobs.
+Behind the scenes, it also processes due schedules, spawning jobs and updating the next run times.
+It also processes available jobs, making the appropriate `job executors <job executor>`_ to run them, and then sending back the results to the `data store`_.

 Running the scheduler
 =====================

+The scheduler_ comes in two flavors: synchronous and asynchronous.
+The synchronous scheduler actually runs an asynchronous scheduler behind the scenes in a dedicated thread, so if your app runs on :mod:`asyncio` or Trio_, you should prefer the asynchronous scheduler.

 The scheduler can run either in the foreground, blocking on a call to :meth:`~Scheduler.run_until_stopped`, or in the background where it does its work while letting the rest of the program run.

 If the only intent of your program is to run scheduled tasks, then you should start the scheduler with :meth:`~Scheduler.run_until_stopped`.
 But if you need to do other things too, then you should call :meth:`~Scheduler.start_in_background` before running the rest of the program.

-The scheduler can be used as a context manager.
-This initializes the underlying data store and event broker, allowing you to use the scheduler for manipulating tasks and schedules prior to actually starting it.
+In almost all cases, the scheduler should be used as a context manager.
+This initializes the underlying `data store`_ and `event broker`_, allowing you to use the scheduler for manipulating `tasks <task>`_, `schedules <schedule>`_ and jobs prior to starting the processing of schedules and jobs.
 Exiting the context manager will shut down the scheduler and its underlying services.
 This mode of operation is mandatory for the asynchronous scheduler when running it in the background, but it is preferred for the synchronous scheduler too.